Adri-Antanon/Adri-Antanon/README.md

 ## Hi there 👋

-I'm Adrián Antañón (Barcelona, Spain) and I love to learn about technology.
+I'm Adrián Antañón and I love to learn about technology.

 I’m currently learning web applications development (Angular, React, Laravel..), I started studying this in September 19 and I feel that there is an exciting world where I can learn and improve a lot.